 Because each brand has its own approach to women’s bike design, there isn’t a universal consensus on what makes a bike women’s specific.
 However, there are a few features most will have in common:

-A shorter reach — this refers to the distance from the saddle to the handlebars.
+A shorter reach: This refers to the distance from the saddle to the handlebars.
 Bikes with a frame designed for female riders will sometimes have this when compared to equivalent men’s or unisex models.
-This sometimes means, combined with other frame elements (like a higher front end), the result is a more upright position for the rider
+This sometimes means, combined with other frame elements such as a higher front end, the result is a more upright position for the rider.

-Women’s saddle — women’s bikes usually come with a saddle designed to be comfortable for female riders.
+Women’s saddle: Women’s bikes usually come with a saddle designed to be comfortable for female riders.
 However, because saddles are a personal thing, you may still want to try something different.
 Our buyer’s guide to women’s saddles is a great place to start your search for the perfect perch.

 What are these design differences based on?